DarylMc/Homebridge-cbus-installer/SETUP.md

 Optional
 Do the following if you want to allow CBus Toolkit to connect to the remote CGate on Raspberry Pi.
 Remove TLS V1 from disabled algorithms in java security settings on the Raspberry Pi.
+Use nano to edit the java security file.
 ```text
 sudo nano /usr/lib/jvm/java-8-openjdk-armhf/jre/lib/security/java.security
 ```